Interactive measurement of vignetting and sensor nonuniformity

 • Save data Saves results in CSV and/or XML files.
 Opens the Save dialog box.

 • Help opens this web page.
-(Others are available in the Hellp dropdown window on the top toolbar.)
+(Others are available in the Help dropdown window on the top toolbar.)

 • Exit exits the Uniformity window.

-This dialog box appears when you answer Yes (not Express mode) when reading an image or when you press the More Settingsbutton.
+The settings window opens when you answer Yes (not Express mode) when reading an image or when you press the More Settings button.
+It is similar to the Uniformity settings window, but some display selections are missing because they’re made in the Uniformity-Interactive Display dropdown menu.

 • Title Defaults to the file name.
 You can change it if you wish.

-Contour plot display options Eight display options are available.
-3D plots are available in Imatest 3.4+.
+• Contour plot display options Eight display options are available.
+3D plots are available.
 Normalized refers to the Pixel contour display only.
-These settings are in Primary display settings dropdown menu of the main Uniformity window.

 Contours superposed on image (not normalized)